 Reviewer: Anthony Tam | Chicago, IL

-The Versipack is a versatile small shoulder bag with one major flaw and a minor flaw.
+The Versipack is a versatile small bag with one major flaw and a minor flaw.

 The bag is well made and wears well but the flap that covers the main storage compartment is not full coverage.
 Meaning, the left and right sides of the main compartment are open and exposed to the elements.
 The minor flaw is the shoulder strap adjustment range is geared towards taller individuals, particular in torso length.
 Shorter than average users may find the bag rides too low on ther person.